Are you ready to discover your college program?

 She developed the HAKAMANA Integrated System of Transformative Design.
 This evaluative tool, based on Indigenous values, has an extensive reach.
 Wolgramm used it to partner with Smart Path, creating a cloud-based platform for patients and healthcare workers to communicate.
 Wolfgramm also co-founded the MANA VR collective, an initiative that uses virtual reality to preserve cultural and natural heritage sites.

 As the executive director of the Global Reach Initiative and Development Pacific Programme, Wolfgramm works to close the technological gap in the Pacific Islands.
 The team partners with Google and tribal communities to take 3D images that improve GPS and Google Earth data.

 Common Questions About Influential Asian and Pacific Islander Women in Computer Science

 Which groups are underrepresented in tech?

 According to the U.S. Equal Employment Opportunity Commission, traditionally underrepresented groups in tech include Black, Latino, Indigenous American, and Pacific Islander communities.
-The Asian community is well-represented in tech, though women — including Asian women — are underrepresented.
+The API community is well-represented in tech, though women — including API women — are underrepresented.